Bedrock-OSS/bedrock-wiki/docs/entities/entity-movement.md

 These components can be edited as needed to create good pathing.
 Make sure to update the `nearest_attackable_target` to point to your marker entity.
 This takes a `family_type`, so you should set one of those on your marker.

-The attack radius in `ranged_attack` can be updated.
-This number sets how close the entity will pathfind to the marker before stopping.
-A value of 0 will cause the entity to pathfind as close as possible.
 Don't forget to add some basic movement and navigation components so your entity is able to move.

 <CodeHeader></CodeHeader>